Appointments

 What is Pharmacy First?

-Pharmacy First is an NHS initiative that makes it easy for you to get healthcare advice and treatment for common conditions through your local pharmacy.
-No need for a GP appointment or prescription for issues like:
+Pharmacy First is an NHS service.
+It helps you get health advice and treatment for common problems at your local pharmacy.
+You don’t need a GP appointment or a prescription for issues like:

 • Sinusitis